anas-rabhi/book-recommendation-app/README.md

 # Books App

-This is a book recommendation app with streamlit.
+This is a book recommendation app built with [streamlit](https://streamlit.io/).

 ***Note*** : It only uses content based filtering.